 So the first thing you need to do is decide whether you’re going to double the post or not.
 Traditional pack line defense doubles anyone in the post.
 The great thing about this strategy is that the players don’t have to decide whether to quickly go and double or not.
 They KNOW they have to straight away.
 So there is no confusion.

-1. Choke the Post – This involves bringing the closest perimeter player down looking for a deflection if the post puts the ball on the ground and to force the big to pass the ball back out.
+Choke the Post – This involves bringing the closest perimeter player down looking for a deflection if the post puts the ball on the ground and forcing the big to pass the ball back out.

 It is very important to prevent High Low passes.
 This is one of the main things defending the post.
 If the Big receives the ball underneath the basket, it is most likely that he is going to score because he can go either way.